 Series editors: Patrice Petro and Cristina Venegas

 Published by Rutgers University Press, Media Matters focuses on film, television, and media within a transnational and interdisciplinary frame: environmental media, media industries, media and democracy, information media and global media.
 It features the work of scholars who explore ever-expanding forms of media in art, everyday, and entertainment practices.
 The inaugural volume in the series, Global Cinema Networks, was edited by Elena Gorfinkel and Tami Williams.
-A volume based on the proceedings of the Center’s Media in the Americas conference will be published in 2019.

 Publications sponsored by the Carsey-Wolf Center’s Media Industries Project